gautam-404/Binary-Evolution/README.md

 python3 -m venv Amuse-env
 .
 Amuse-env/bin/activate
 ```
-Replace `setup-linux.sh` with `setup-macos.sh` if you are on MacOS.

 NOTE: For the shell script to work on MacOS, users need to have [MacPorts](https://www.macports.org/) installed.